mortazavilab/TALON/README.md

 ### Obtaining an abundance matrix from your TALON database
-If you would like to extract an abundance matrix for your TALON-processed datasets, use the tool *talon_create_abundance_file_from_database* from the post-TALON_tools directory.
+If you would like to extract an abundance matrix for your TALON-processed datasets, use the tool *talon_create_abundance_file_from_database*.

 ```
 talon_create_abundance_file_from_database --h